leebyron/spec-md/test/graphql-spec/Appendix A -- Notation Conventions.md

 a value representing the outcome of the algorithm for the provided arguments.

 For example, the following example describes an algorithm named {Fibonacci} which accepts a single argument {number}.
-The algoritm's steps produce the next number in the Fibonacci sequence:
+The algorithm's steps produce the next number in the Fibonacci sequence:

 Fibonacci(number):